Breast Cancer

 • Previous history of breast cancer

-• Family history of breast cancer.
-This is particularly pertinent if a woman's mother or sisters had the disease.
+• Family history of breast cancer, especially if a woman's mother or sisters had the disease.
+Certain genetic mutations lead to a higher risk of developing various cancers.

-• Bottle feeding.
-Women who nurse their children appear to be at lower risk.
+• Bottle feeding: Women who breastfeed their children appear to be at lower risk

-• Certain types of "atypical" cell patterns with benign (noncancerous) breast disease.
+• Certain types of "atypical" cell patterns occurring in benign (noncancerous) breast disease

-• High fat diet - this seems to be a risk factor for some women.
+• A high fat diet seems to be a risk factor for some women

-• Alcohol use - more than nine drinks per week significantly increases the risk.
+• Alcohol use – more than nine drinks per week significantly increases the risk; 2 alcoholic beverages per day increases risk by 21% and the risk continues to climb with increased consumption.

 • Being tall